 2. CCS believes that students benefit by remaining as full-time high school students until graduation.

-3. CCS believes the last two years of high school are critical to solidify faith, nurture emotional balance, and promote personal maturity.
+3. CCS believes the last year of high school is critical to solidify faith, nurture emotional balance, and promote personal maturity.